 The California Community Burden of Disease Engine (CCB) is a tool to explore data on burden of disease in multiple levels of geographic granularity in order to answer and generate questions about intersection between health disparities and place.

-This tool is designed for use by CDPH programs, local health departments, and community partners for epidemiologic analysis and to provide systematic scientific insight to inform public heath planning, evaluation and action.
+This tool is designed for epidemiologic analysis and to provide systematic scientific insight to inform public heath planning, evaluation and action.

-The CCB currently displays 7 years of California statewide, county, community, and census tract condition-specific mortality burden, using a range of measures, with interactive rankings, charts, maps and trend visualizations.
+The CCB currently displays 17 years of California statewide, county, community, and census tract condition-specific mortality burden, using a range of measures, with interactive rankings, charts, maps and trend visualizations.
 The list of conditions is based on the Global Burden of Disease system, modified for local public health priorities.
 The CCB also includes a limited set of social determinants data and describes their correlations with death outcomes, as a pilot for more robust functionality in this area.